Resonance-enhanced integrated acousto-optic beam steering: IDT pair S-parameter measurement

 By sweeping the separation between the IDT pairs, the temporal positions and pulse energies of the first arrival and subsequent echoes reveal key acoustic properties, including the acoustic group velocity and propagation loss.
 The detailed measurement procedure is as follows.
 First, we identify the frequency window corresponding to the excitation of the Rayleigh mode by the IDTs.
 The measured $S_{21}$ spectrum is then band pass filtered at this frequency range, and an inverse Fourier transform is applied to obtain the time-domain echo signal.
 From this signal, we extract the pulse energies of the first arrival and the subsequent echo, and calculate the energy loss between these two pulses.

 By varying the separation between the IDT pairs, the additional energy loss arises solely from the increased acoustic propagation distance between the first arrival and the echo.
 Therefore, by fitting the extracted energy loss as an exponential function of the corresponding propagation delay length, we obtain the propagation loss of the Rayleigh wave.
 In addition, the Rayleigh-wave group velocity is extracted by linearly fitting the IDT separation as a function of the first-arrival time.
-Based on this experimental scheme, we measured the propagation loss of the Rayleigh wave to be $8.0\ \mathrm{dB}$ and its group velocity to be $3086\ \rm{m/s}$.
+Based on this experimental scheme, we measured the propagation loss of the Rayleigh wave to be $8.0\ \mathrm{dB/mm}$ and its group velocity to be $3086\ \rm{m/s}$.
 Results are shown in Fig.~\ref{smfig:idt_pair_loss}.
+The measured $8.0\ \mathrm{dB/mm}$ acoustic propagation loss is comparable to that of an unconfined slab Rayleigh SAW, indicating that the acoustic waveguide does not introduce significant additional propagation loss.

 Similarly, the evanescent coupling ratio between two acoustic waveguides can be measured by keeping the IDT pair separation fixed while sweeping the coupling length.
 This approach eliminates the influence of propagation loss, allowing direct measurement of the energy transfer ratio between the waveguides.
 The results are shown in Fig.~\ref{smfig:idt_pair_couple}, exhibiting a good $\sin^2$-like behavior.
 The measured coupling length required to achieve near-unity power transfer is approximately $125\ \rm{\mu m}$, in good agreement with our simulations.